 In Code Snippet 5 we:

-• Execute as dane.
+dane. - Execute as

 However, when we execute as dane we get another error: